CVE-2026-27841: CWE-352 Cross-Site request forgery (CSRF) in SenseLive X3050

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, users should consider restricting access to the web management interface to trusted networks and users only, and avoid browsing untrusted websites from devices with access to the management interface.
+Until an official fix is available, users should consider implementing compensating controls such as restricting access to the device's web management interface to trusted networks and users only.
+Monitoring for unusual configuration changes may also help detect exploitation attempts.
+Avoid visiting untrusted websites while authenticated to the device's management interface.

 Technical Details